 - The school itself was small: in 1890, for example, the enrollment was just 529 students.
 Everybody knew just about everybody else.

 - There were few distractions.
 The campus was relatively isolated.
-Tranportation and comunication were limited.
+Tranportation and communication were limited.
 Students tended to stay close to campus for both their studies and their recreational activities.

 - The late Victorian era could be characterized as being sentimental.